Take a breath

 "When you're doing something that's more integral to a person's life, people just want that stuff to work, and they want it to work quickly and effectively," he says.
 There's "a degree of surprise and ultimately frustration" when things don't work smoothly, he says, especially when it comes to something as important as your money.

-But Linda Sherry, spokeswoman for Consumer Action, says that getting angry at a customer service representative makes it more likely that person will respond negatively.
+But Linda Sherry, a spokeswoman for Consumer Action, says that getting angry at a customer service representative makes it more likely that person will respond negatively.